lb0o/website/content/en/docs/install/talos/kexec.md

 ---
-title: How to install Cozystack using kexec
+title: How to install Talos Linux using kexec
-linkTitle: Kexec installation
+linkTitle: kexec
-description: "How to install Cozystack using kexec"
+description: "How to install Talos Linux using kexec"
-weight: 15
+weight: 10
 aliases:
   - /docs/talos/install/kexec
 ---